 Kingston Barn Wedding Photographs Of Civil Ceremony

-For those who don’t know Kingston Country Courtyard is in the hands of a new management team.
+For those who don’t know, Kingston Country Courtyard is in the hands of a new management team.
 They are incredibly refreshing.
 The improvement in service and professionalism was obvious from the moment we were cheerily greeted in the morning.
-Watch this space as the venue, service and particularly catering improves under their expert guidance!
+Watch this space as the venue, service, and particularly catering improve under their expert guidance!

-Speeches And Wedding Breakfast At Kingston Courtyard Wedding
+Speeches And Wedding Breakfast At A Kingston Country Courtyard Wedding

 Evening Entertainment Photographs In Dorset Barn Wedding Venue

 Alan from Party Dexx had been providing the soundtrack to the day so far.
 He was on hand to gather everyone around for the cutting of the wedding cake.
-This was immediately followed by the newlyweds first dance.
-The disco lighting and wall up-lighters made for some interesting colour casts for these following Kingston barn wedding photographs.
+This was immediately followed by the newlyweds’ first dance.
+The disco lighting and wall up-lighters made for some interesting colour casts for the following Kingston barn wedding photographs.

 We exited the barn into the night rain.
 Looking back multi-coloured disco lighting shone through the windows accompanied by music.
 This mixed with the sounds of a happy wedding party dancing the night away.